 Governance

-Councillor Raymond Powder
+Chief Raymond Powder

-A proud member of the Fort McKay First Nation, Raymond attended post-secondary institutions in Saskatchewan and Alberta including religious studies at Briercrest Bible College, Business Administration at Keyano College and attended Southern Alberta Institute of Technology.
+A proud member of the Fort McKay First Nation, Raymond attended post-secondary institutions in Saskatchewan and Alberta including religious studies at Briercrest Bible College, Business Administration at Keyano College, and attended Southern Alberta Institute of Technology.
 (SAIT).
-In recent years, he has furthered his education completing a certificate of Aboriginal Leadership, Governance and Management Excellence at the Banff Centre in Banff, Alberta.
+In recent years, he has furthered his education completing a certificate of Aboriginal Leadership, Governance, and Management Excellence at the Banff Centre in Banff, Alberta.

 Raymond has always felt a strong duty to give back to the First Nation in appreciation for all the support he received in terms of his education and career.
 Raymond has devoted himself to promoting and enhancing the opportunities for his First Nation.

-Raymond cites working with the people of Fort McKay, and his opportunity to make a difference one step at a time is what he values the most.
+Raymond cites working with the people of Fort McKay, and his opportunity to make a difference one step at a time as what he values the most.
 What makes him proudest about the community is knowing that Fort McKay is making significant strides in creating a better life for the Nation and its people.

 During his spare time, Raymond enjoys reading, cooking, gardening, watching hockey, keeping physically and spiritually fit, and enjoys time with friends and family.